 Human genetic engineering used for social stratification. - If Anyone Builds It, Everyone Dies, Eliezer Yudkowsky and Nate Soares (2025 Horror Anthology)

-In his debut horror anthology, the author of Harry Potter and the Methods of Rationality writes mediocre creepypasta about large language models. - Metropolis (1927 Film)
+In his debut horror anthology, the author of Harry Potter and the Methods of Rationality writes creepypasta about LLMs. - Metropolis (1927 Film)

-Early cinematic depiction of an artificial humanoid.
+Early cinematic depiction of a robot.
 Focuses on fear of technological control and class disruption caused by engineered beings. - RoboCop (1987 Film)

 Early warning about total dependence on automated systems. - The Matrix, The Wachowskis (1999 Film)

-Depicts AI systems maintaining simulated reality.
-Strongly critical of machine dominance and human dependency. - The Stepford Wives (1972 Novel)
+Depicts AI systems maintaining simulated reality for their own ends, making use of humans in the process. - The Stepford Wives (1972 Novel)

 AI defense system initiates global conflict.
-Portrays autonomous systems as existential threats once self-directed. - Wall-E (2008 Animated film)
+Portrays artificial intelligences as existential threats once self-directed. - Wall-E (2008 Animated film)

 Automation leads to human atrophy.
-Robots show more initiative than humans. - WarGames (1983 Film)
+In this one, robots show more initiative than humans. - WarGames (1983 Film)

 Military AI nearly triggers catastrophe.
-Emphasizes automation risk. - Westworld, Michael Crichton (1973 Film)
+A cold war commentary on the possibility of "confused" artificial intelligence. - Westworld, Michael Crichton (1973 Film)

 Robotic hosts designed for entertainment malfunction.
 Examines exploitation, autonomy, and system failure in artificial beings.